DataDog/documentation/content/en/logs/guide/logs-monitors-on-volumes.md

 ## Estimated usage dashboard

-From those metrics, an estimated usage Dashboard might also be built to monitor your Log Management usage across Datadog.
+From log usage metrics, an estimated usage Dashboard can also be built to monitor your Log Management usage across Datadog.
 Here is an example of such a Dashboard:

 {{< img src="logs/guide/log_usage_dashboard.png" alt="Log estimated usage dashboard"  style="width:70%;">}}

 **Reminder**: The metrics used in this dashboard are estimates and might differ from official billing numbers.

-To import this dashboard, copy paste the [Estimated usage dashboard JSON definition][9] and import it in a new Screenboard:
+To import this dashboard, copy the [estimated usage dashboard JSON definition][9] and import it in a new Screenboard:

 {{< img src="logs/guide/dashboard_import.png" alt="Log estimated usage dashboard"  style="width:30%;">}}